 To turn off cookies, follow these steps:

 - Go to Menu > Administration.

-- On the left, pick a website or app you want to work with.
+- On the left, pick a site or app you want to work with.

 - Ask visitors for consent needs to be turned off.

 Note: Some triggers in Tag Manager create cookies to work correctly.
 If you use one of the following conditions in triggers, we’ll set a cookie:

 - Multiplicity > Fire tag once per session